Recently while enjoying a day off and watching a rerun of one of my favorite shows, Storage Wars, I learned that chickens used to wear glasses.

 Wait, chickens used to wear glasses?
 Really?
 Yep, believe it or not, it’s true!

-I’m sure that serious poultry farmers are already well aware of the fact that at one time chickens wore glasses, but for me it was an interesting piece of history that I wasn’t aware of.
+I’m sure that serious poultry farmers are already well aware of the fact that at one time chickens wore glasses.
+For me it was an interesting piece of history that I wasn’t aware of.
 I’m sure that some of you other urban farmers will also find it interesting as well so I’ll share what I’ve learned.

 What are chicken glasses all about?

-Chicken glasses date back to at least the early 1900′s.
+Chicken glasses date back to at least the early 1900’s.
 In fact, United States patent 730,918 was granted to Andrew Jackson Jr. on June 16, 1903.
-Andrew’s patented chicken glasses were basically an early version of safety glasses for poultry as they were meant to help protect chickens from getting their eyes pecked by other birds in the flock.
+Andrew’s patented chicken glasses were basically an early version of safety glasses for poultry.
+They were meant to help protect chickens from getting their eyes pecked by other birds in the flock.

 Here is a great newsreel from 1947 about chicken glasses.